andriellymoraespereira/analise_Regressao/README.md

 R: as the customer becomes older (longer sign-up time), the total amount spent by customers also increases.

 ### Q6.
 Relationship Between Time Logged in the App and Time Logged in the Web Site?
-R: A critical problem was not detected
+R: Any critical problem was not detected

 ## 5.2 Metabase Dashboard with some information about average number of clicks per session of the total time logged into the website and total time logged into the app .